Tory rebel Braverman urges Sunak to change course after election - ExBulletin

 The West Midlands poll, which the Tories were on course to win, was seen as a potential lifeline in an otherwise disastrous set of results for the Tories.

-The Prime Minister had hoped a pair of victories – alongside Lord Houchen's Tees Valley mayoral victory – could be enough to fend off backbench Tory rebels.
+The Prime Minister had hoped a pair of victories – alongside Lord Houchen's as Tees Valley mayor – would be enough to fend off backbench Tory rebels.

 Labor leader Sir Keir Starmer hailed the result in the West Midlands as “phenomenal” and “beyond our expectations”.